unitycoder/UnityAdvancedFPSCharacterController/README.md

   - Material/Stone
   - Material/Grass
   - Material/Metal

+## Contribution
+Something's wrong with the code or you know better workarounds and alternatives?
+You can make a pull request.
+It will be very much appreciated!

 ## Credits
 - This project will not be possible without the wonderful people at [Samyam](https://www.youtube.com/@samyam)'s [Discord Server](https://discord.com/invite/B9bjMxj)